Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ## What you will do

-- Build a vision AI model for detecting the state (Green/Yellow/Red) of a simulated analog temperature guage using the Azure Custom Vision service.
+- Build a vision AI model for detecting the state (Green/Yellow/Red) of a simulated analog temperature gauge using the Azure Custom Vision service.
-- Deploy the vision AI module to the Vision AI DevKit camera with Azure IoT Edge.
+- Deploy the vision AI module to the Vision AI DevKit camera using Azure IoT Edge.

 ## What you will need

 - Active Azure subscription (Create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F.){:target="_blank"})
 - Configured Vision AI DevKit camera [(Instructions)]({{ '/docs/Get_Started/' |relative_url }}){:target="_blank"}
 - Monitor supporting HDMI input and an HDMI cable (do not use any cable adapters), or an [RTSP supporting video player application]({{ '/docs/RTSP_stream/' | relative_url }}){:target="_blank"}
-- Azure Command-Line Interface (CLI) installation [(Instructions)]({{ '/docs/Get_Started/#install-azure-command-line-interface-cli-tools' | relative_url }}){:target="_blank"}

 ## Create a vision AI model with Azure Custom Vision service

 In this tutorial, you will build a vision AI model to detect when an analog temperature gauge is getting into the warning or danger zone.
 We will use this website [Simulated Analog Guage](https://htmlpreview.github.io/?https://github.com/ebertrams/simulated-gauge/blob/master/SimulatedAnalogGauge.html){:target="_blank"} to simulate our analog temperature gauge and will use the [Azure Custom Vision](https://www.customvision.ai/){:target="_blank"} service to build the model.

-Note: Each of the command lines below should be executed in a command prompt dialog opened on your computer.
-The Azure CLI extension listed in `What you will need` should be installed before starting.

 ### Setup a new Azure Custom Vision project

-- Create Custom Vision training and prediction Azure resources.

-    ```cmd
-    az cognitiveservices account create -n myCustomVision -g AiDevKitResources --kind CustomVision --sku F0 -l westus2 --yes
-    ```

 - Login to the Azure Custom Vision Service at [https://www.customvision.ai](https://www.customvision.ai){:target="_blank"}.

 - Create a new project, using these recommended settings:

+  - Training and prediction resources
+    - SKU - F0

   - Name - `Simulated Temperature Gauge`
     - Project Type - [Classification]